jjjding2/TimeStamp-1/README.md

 ## Introduction

 Designed to organize the large amounts of information relating to schedules, news, and events at schools in an easily accessible place.
 Built for UTS students, formerly known as TimeStamp.
-New repo for reat native version: https://github.com/dkantereivin/uts-portal-react
+New repo for react native version: https://github.com/dkantereivin/uts-portal-react

 **Available for iOS.**